Updated: Feb 2

 Julian Station in Wynola is super dog friendly!
 Pop into Julian Hard Cider to grab yourself a nice glass of one of their famous hard cider flavors and they will give your furry friend a treat too.
 Dogs are allowed everywhere except in the dining area.
 No need to worry, if you’d like to enjoy Mr. Manitas Fruteria has wonderful food, you can enjoy it on their large, dog-friendly patio.
 There’s water out there too.

 P.S.
-You can find Mountain Made merchandise here.
+You can find Mountain Made candles here.

 Tracy at Wynola Junction Antiques welcomes your furry friends...just as long as they don't eat the cat food.